Design of new housing supplement critical to its success: CMHC head

 "It's just simple supply and demand.
 If I've got more money to spend on a house, then the supplier will take more money from me.
 But if we say that money can only be spent on this particular area ... or with a rent of no higher than 'X,' then it can work."

-University of Waterloo researchers reported this year on that region's experiment with 40 portable supplements to people experiencing persistent homelessness.
+Wilfrid Laurier University researchers reported this year on that Waterloo region's experiment with 40 portable supplements to people experiencing persistent homelessness.

 The results suggested the benefits improved the ability of participants to stay housed, find what they perceived as higher quality housing, and improved their quality of life.